2023 Comprehensive Guide to Sea Burials

-Over the past few years, the number of people choosing cremation over burial has increased significantly.
-With this rise in cremation, there has also been an increase in the number of unique memorial ideas and options available that incorporate cremated ashes.
-One of the most popular new memorial options involves using a tree urn offered by The Living Urn to grow a beautiful tree memorial to honor a loved one.
+Just over the past decade, the percentage of people opting for cremation instead of burial has increased exponentially.
+With this increase in cremation, there has also been many new unique memorial ideas introduced that incorporate cremated ashes.
+One of the most popular new memorial options involves using a tree urn offered by The Living Urn to grow a beautiful tree memorial to honor a loved one and also cremation jewelry.
 Another memorial that is growing in popularity is a burial at sea, which involves scattering ashes in water.

 Options Related to Burial at Sea Services